You are now browsing - Scotch Whisky

 - Islands (Unoffical, part of the Highlands)

 Robbie's Whisky Merchants Exclusive Bottling.
 Glenfarclas is a true star of the whisky world.
 It has been in the hands of the Grant family since 1865, having opened in 1836.
 A very impressive heritage!
-This Whisky has been specially chosen by Robin Russell proprietor of Robbie’s Drams Whisky Mer…
+This Whisky has been specially selected by Robin Russell proprietor of Robbie’s Drams Whis…